 VDOT installs and maintains only 150-watt HPS sign luminaires.
 Luminaires on overhead sign structures are mounted 2 feet below the lower edge of the sign and 4 feet in front of the sign (reference VDOT Road and Bridge Standards, Section 1300, OSS-1 & BSS-1).

-The illumination criteria for sign structure lighting are found in the IESNA RP-19 and the AASHTO Informational Guide for Roadway Lighting.
+The illumination criteria for sign structure lighting are found in the IESNA RP-19 and the AASHTO Roadway Lighting Design Guide.